ReasonDojo/reason-dojo-may-2020/README.md

 If you need help (technical/non-technical), we suggest following this approach:
 1. Ask you group members.
 If they don't know, chances are they'll be able to tell you where to look/post.
-2. Post in the #general channel - this is where most members hang out and will have high visibility
+2. Post in the #reason-dojo channel
-3. DM Joe(@jsjoeio) or Sean(@sgrove)
+3. If it should be brought up privately, you can DM Joe(@jsjoeio) or Sean(@sgrove)

 ## Resources